hemangikakirde/New_York_Airbnb_Analysis/README.md

 ## Problem Description
-The goal of this analysis is to explore and visualize trends in Airbnb listings in NYC.
+The goal of this analysis is to explore and visualise trends in Airbnb listings in NYC.
 Specifically, we aim to:
-1. Understand the distribution of listings by neighborhood and room type.
+1. Understand the distribution of listings by neighbourhood and room type.
-2. Analyze price trends and availability across different neighborhoods.
+2. Analyse price trends and availability across different neighbourhoods.
 3. Identify correlations between variables such as price, availability, and number of reviews.
 4. Use clustering to group listings based on location and price.